 III) Third Tier: Non-Essential Personal Beliefs

-Third Tier Qualifications: Beliefs that are non-essential personal convictions open to further discussion
+Third Tier Qualifications: Beliefs that are non-essential personal convictions open to discussion but not debate

 Third Tier Beliefs:

 -There are many difficult passages in Scripture that even faithful, conservative, biblical scholars continue to disagree on.
 Whenever these passages do not concern first or second-tier beliefs, further discussion may be encouraged as long as grace is offered in all areas of disagreement.

 -All faithful believers acknowledge that Jesus Christ is coming back to consummate all things and establish His heavenly kingdom on earth, but exactly how and when He will do this is still a great mystery.